GValiente/torrijas/README.md

 Well...
 IT WORKS, but I have it working with Qt Creator, because my Visual Studio free license has expired u_u

+## Expected build folder

+By default, Torrijas expects to be built in a child folder of the main torrijas folder.

+If you build it elsewhere, you'll get a nice crash because it isn't going to find the default font file.

+You can change the default font file path in the ApplicationConfig class.

 ## Create your own project

 Make a copy of the torrijas-template folder, rename it, add it to the last line of the main CMakeLists.txt and you should be good to go.